Warn young children about Daily Mail sidebar, say experts

 Teachers have called for earlier education about the darkest, most demented region of the world’s leading news-style website.

-Head teacher Norman Steele said: “It takes one click and your child is on the Mail site, their curious young eyes drawn towards the right-hand column because clearly the other stuff is only there to provide a veneer of semi-respectability.
+Head teacher Stephen Malley said: “It takes one click and your child is on the Mail site, their curious young eyes drawn towards the right-hand column because clearly the other stuff is only there to provide a veneer of semi-respectability.

 “Every parent dreads the first time their child sees a picture of someone from Baywatch who has gotten fat, accompanied by some text insinuating that they will die alone and unloved.
 For most youngsters it will be the first time they experience contempt for a total stranger.